atao/raspberrypi-setup/README.md

 [![YAML Lint](https://github.com/atao/raspberrypi-setup/actions/workflows/main.yml/badge.svg)](https://github.com/atao/raspberrypi-setup/actions/workflows/main.yml)

-This is an [Ansible](https://www.ansible.com/) playbook to quickly setup my Raspberry Pi.
+This [Ansible](https://www.ansible.com/) playbook is designed to rapidly set up your Raspberry Pi.
-Work with (B, B+, 2B, 3B, 3B+, 4B, Zero W, Zero 2W, 400)

-It should be working well on Debian distribution and Debian based distributions.

-Successfully tested with Pi Zero W, Pi Zero 2W and Pi 4B.
+It's compatible with all models.
+It has been successfully tested on multiple models, including the Pi Zero W, Pi Zero 2W, and Pi 4B, among others.
+The playbook should work well on both Debian and Debian-based distributions.

 ## Standalone